Medical Assistant Exam Guide

 Medical assistants are some of the most valuable members of a healthcare team.
 Their comprehensive education enables them to handle both administrative and clinical duties, and some days they need to do both nearly simultaneously.
 Medical assistants are found all across the heathcare spectrum, including assisted living facilities, hospitals, doctors offices, and small clinics.

 Given the rapid growth of the healthcare field, there is a greater demand for MAs now than ever.
-The U.S. Bureau of Labor Statistics says that the growth rate for the profession is 23 percent, which is much faster than average growth for all other professions combines.
 Professionals in the field usually hold a diploma or associate’s degree, but many also also have professional certification from an agency or association.

 Eligibility for Professional Medical Assistant Certification